zamrokk/marketpulse/docs/src/deploy.md

 # Deploy the contract

+Deploy the contract locally is fine for doing simple tests, but we recommend to target the Etherlink testnet to run complete scenarios as you may depend on other services like block explorers, oracles, etc.

 1. Deploy the contract locally with Hardhat:

    1. Prepare a module for the ignition plugin of Hardhat.
-The module will be use as the default script for deployment.
+The module is used as the default script for deployment.
 Rename the default file first:

       ```bash
       mv ./ignition/modules/Lock.ts ./ignition/modules/Marketpulse.ts